open-telemetry/opentelemetry-java-instrumentation/dd-java-agent/Readme.md

 - Automatically over a set of [supported Web servers, frameworks or database drivers](#instrumented-frameworks)
 - By using the [`@trace` annotations](#custom-instrumentations)
-- Or directly with Byteman rules as explained in the inherited [Opentracing Java Agent project](https://raw.githubusercontent.com/opentracing-contrib/java-agent).
+- Or directly with Byteman rules as explained in the inherited Opentracing Java Agent project

 Once attached you should see traces into your [Datadog APM](https://app.datadoghq.com/apm/search).